The gig economy offers more opportunities than ever for those seeking flexible jobs they can start right away.

 Just multiply your number of miles driven times the appropriate figure above, and subtract it from that day’s earnings to get your net income.

-An app, Everlance—read our Everlance Review—can help you track this data and save more on your taxes.
+An app called Everlance (read our Everlance Review to learn more) can help you track this data and save more on your taxes.

 Tip #2: Working Peak Times Is Important for Maximizing Your Earning Ability